ceilfors/notes/notes/To_maximise_practice_time_is_to_maximise_error_rates.md

 When I tried to improve my badminton practice, I realise some of my drills error rates are reduced.
 To give one example, I can feel that my clear drills are getting more and more consistent, my error rates are too low.
 I started to adjust my drills to incorporate a proper footwork (rather than just standing still), I realise my error rates are increasing again.

-Some may associate errors to be something, so I assume:
+Some may associate errors to be something bad, so I assume:
 - [[To be antifragile is to love mistakes]]
 - Have [[Autotelic personality]]
 - Have [[Growth mindset]]